A map of India is seen superimposed over the country's territory. In terms of tariffs against New Delhi, the ball's in America's court.

-There's nothing like a common rival to bring two countries together — at least on defense.
+There's nothing like a common rival to bring two powers together -- at least on defense.
 India and the United States, both eyeing China's rise with concern, are moving closer militarily.
-Their common strategic interest in countering China, however, does not equal an alignment on other issues: The United States is pushing India to further open its markets to American commerce, halt purchases of Iranian oil and ease recent e-commerce regulations that could impede foreign investment.
+Their common strategic interest in countering China, however, does not mean an alignment on trade: The United States is pushing India to further open its markets to American commerce, halt its purchase of Iranian oil and ease recent e-commerce regulations that could impede foreign investment.
 The demands, in fact, have even fueled speculation that India could emerge as a new front in U.S. President Donald Trump's trade war.

-Given its limited ability to retaliate, India will seek to avoid any larger trade disputes with the United States, a vital export market.
+But with limited ability to retaliate, India will seek to avoid any larger trade disputes with the United States, a vital export market.
 Even so, the prospects for a confrontation will ultimately depend on how the United States chooses to act.
-Washington has shown it has no qualms about launching trade disputes with other Indo-Pacific partners, including Japan and South Korea.
-To be sure, India remains a second-tier concern amid the administration's more pressing trade issues with China, the U.S.-Mexico-Canada Agreement (USMCA), Europe and Japan.
-But if Washington resolves these disputes — and remains unsatisfied with progress in its trade talks with New Delhi — the risk of a U.S.-India trade war will grow, hurting businesses on both sides of the divide.
+Washington has shown it has no qualms about launching trade disputes...